MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     The analysis should reveal:

-    - Individual database query simulation in loops
+    - Individual database query simulation in loops.
-    - Inefficient logging implementation with blocking operations
+    - Inefficient logging implementation with blocking operations.
-    - Missing batch operation support
+    - Missing batch operation support.
-    - Unnecessary thread delays in stock level checks
+    - Unnecessary thread delays in stock level checks.

-1. Ask about the EmailService performance characteristics.
+1. Ask GitHub Copilot to identify performance issues in the EmailService class and suggest optimizations.

     For example, submit this prompt to analyze the email service: